The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape: Results

 The left-hand column of \autoref{fig:streamfunction_comp} shows the zonally and temporally averaged meridional stream function for our tidally-locked (top) and exo-Earth-analogue (bottom) atmospheres.
 Here clockwise circulations are shown in red and anti-clockwise circulations are shown in blue, and where these circulations meet a net flow develops.
 Note that we do not plot the meridional mass streamfunction at very low-pressures due to the low local density of this region making mass flows very weak even on a log-scale.
 However in both rotation regimes we find a single circulation cell in each hemisphere which alternates between clockwise and anti-clockwise circulation with altitude, driving efficient mixing.

 From \autoref{fig:streamfunction_comp} the difference in circulation regimes between a diurnally-rotating and tidally-locked atmosphere is immediately apparent.
 On a diurnally rotating world, after Coriolis forces, the main driver of atmospheric circulations is the equator to pole temperature gradient.
 This drives a multi-celled circulation profile (bottom-left), like that found in the Earth's atmosphere.
 Near the surface we find three pairs of circulation cells: Hadley cells near the equator, Ferrel cells at mid latitudes, and polar cells over the poles.
 Above this, the Brewer-Dobson circulation drives efficient meridional mixing which extends to $P\sim10^{-3}$ bar ($h\sim47$ km).
 At the equator and over the poles this drives a net upflow, whereas at the tropics, where the Hadley and Ferrel cells meet, we find a net downflow.
-As discussed in \citetalias{2025ApJ...990..117S}, these circulations are highly efficient at mixing material horizontally, minimising the effect of impact location on the hydrogen escape rate.
-However they are much less efficient at advecting material to $P<10^{-3}$ bar ($\gtrsim 47$ km), thus explaining the delayed and weakened enrichment of high-altitude hydrogen-bearing molecules (\autoref{sub:evolution_of_the_total_hydrogen_mixing_ratio}).
+As discussed in \citetalias{2025ApJ...990..117S}, these circulations are highly efficient at mixing material horizontally.
+Consequently, we do not anticipate that the hydrogen escape rate for our exo-Earth-analogue would be highly sensitive to the impact location, particularly for the range of impact latitudes-longitudes we consider for the tidally locked case (below).
+Note, however, that these circulations are much less efficient at advecting material to $P<10^{-3}$ bar ($\gtrsim 47$ km), thus explaining the delayed and weakened enrichment of high-altitude hydrogen-bearing molecules (\autoref{sub:evolution_of_the_total_hydrogen_mixing_ratio}).

 On the other hand, on a tidally-locked world, the primary driver of atmospheric circulations is the strong, permanent, day-night temperature gradient.
 This drives global scale winds which manifest as a net equatorial upflow in the mean meridional circulation (top left) extending to $P<5\times10^{-5}$ bar ($h\gtrsim 60$ km).
 However the global nature of this wind means that we see a significant difference in the circulations between the day-side (top right), where we find the upwelling part of the global overturning circulation, and the night-side (bottom right), where we find down-flows (see \citealt{sainsbury2024b} for a more detailed discussion of these differences).
 As we discuss below, this makes the hydrogen escape rate highly sensitive to impact location on a tidally-locked world.
 Note that this sensitivity is further compounded by the asymmetry in land-mass distribution between the northern and southern hemispheres which, for example, shifts the zonal-mean equatorial upflow slightly into the northern hemisphere.